By: Account Service Department

 Additionally, Gen Zers are attracted to authenticity and brands that are humanized (a.k.a. they see through the fluff in advertisements and want clear, transparent messaging).
 The best way to market, to the Gen Z audience, is to capture their hearts and minds.
 They want to be part of something bigger— something that’s making a positive change in the world.

 Gen Z consumers are the largest stakeholders in most companies today.
 Thus, brands need to align with their consumers to maintain everlasting relationships and continue to grow.
 According to CONE, 64% of Gen Z consumers say their purchasing is driven by a company’s ethical values and authenticity, 42% have stopped doing business with a company because of the words or actions of their employees about a social issue, and 31% are attracted to brands that take a political stand on issues they care about.
 They need to see companies expanding their purpose to reflect social responsibility.
 Gen Z wants tangible and impactful ways to engage in important issues.
 Therefore, strong efforts, made in corporate social, will boost the company’s reputation and bottom-line, especially in the eyes of Gen Z.

 All in all, four months is basically tomorrow, and if your company has already aligned its marketing strategies to the eye of the new consumer, then you’re in luck.
 For those out there who have not, may this be the enlightenment you need to start moving and better connecting with the new generation changing the world as we once knew it.

-To find out more, check out this VIDEO.
+To find out more, check out our YouTube channel.

 Sources: Accenture.com study; Forbes.com; CONE (a Porter Novelli company); The Gen Z Podcast; Next Generation Catalyst Podcast; Business Insider